 We sleep 12 hours a night, but sometimes up to 17 hours!
 Mountain Gorillas construct new nests every evening.

-we became almost extinct.
-Recent efforts by organizations and governments, creation of new sanctuaries and gorilla forests are thankfully beginning to make a change.
+For 2 centuries, our numbers dwindled because of human poaching, hunting, wars civil conflict in our habitats, ebola virus and we became almost extinct.
+Recent efforts by organizations and governments, and the creation of new sanctuaries and gorilla forests are thankfully beginning to make a change.

 Individuals like you can also help in these efforts and if all such efforts gain speed quickly, our genus will not disappear from the earth like the Dodo!